WebControlCNC/WebControl/docs/index.md

 ## Context

-WebControl started as a browser-based port of the original GroundControl applicaiton, but has grown to support more features:
+WebControl started as a browser-based port of the original GroundControl application, but has grown to support more features:

 * The calibration and setup process is better documented and easier to use.
 * It implements a flask+socketio web server, so other computers on the network may control the machine.